nosscire/golang-learn/README.md

 # golang-learn
-My private repository for Go language by Google.
+My private repository for learn a "Go language" by Google.